Home » National Parks » Key Biscayne National Park » A Guide to the Best 9 Things to do in Key Biscayne National Park

 Beach Kayak-Paddle Board-Key Biscayne National Park

-This is a great way to spend a morning.
-Paddling through the mangrove forest, the guides stop often to talk about marine life and natural history.
-It is a laid back paddle trip and it’s really not too much of a workout.
+The tours provide you with everything – canoes, paddles, life jackets – just show up.
+You’re good to go.
+We found Kayaking was a great way to spend a morning.
+Paddling through the mangrove forest, our guide stopped often to talk about marine life and natural history.
+For us, it was a laid back paddle trip and it’s really not too much of a workout.
 Even the novice will enjoy this trip.
 I think most of the longer day trips that are offered may be a bit more intense and for experienced paddlers only.
-The bay is a kayaker’s paradise.
+I must say that the bay is a kayaker’s paradise.

 Key Biscayne Fishing Marina